nnnkit/AC-JS-value-variable-and-types/Ex1-explanation/value.md

 `"Arya"` and `23` in programming terms are called values.

-You can have different kind of values a letter, word, paragraph, number etc. These values are divided into different types also know `Data Types` or you can call it value types.
-All the value has to be one of the following types.
+You can have different kind of values: a letter, word, paragraph, number etc. These values are divided into different types also know as `Data Types` or you can call it `Value Types`.
+All the values have to be one of the following types.

 ### Data Types